nefarius/ScpToolkit/README.md

  * For DS4s to be useable the minimal supported Bluetooth version is **2.1**!

 ## Installation How-To
 1. Connect your Dongle (only needed if you want to use it wirelessly) and controllers via USB and let Windows install it's default drivers.
+Leave them plugged in during the entire installation process.
 2. Download the [latest release of ScpServer](https://github.com/nefarius/ScpServer/releases/latest) to an arbitrary location on your PC.
 3. Right click on the archive and select `Properties` (depends on your native OS language).
 4. Click the `Unblock` button if it is displayed on the `General` tab.